Mediterranean Farro Salad with Roasted CauliflowerJump to Recipe

-This delicious and healthy farro salad bowl is inspired by a lunch I had few years ago at this cute little cafe called Cafe Lumiere.
+This delicious and healthy Mediterranean farro salad bowl is inspired by a lunch I had few years ago at this cute little cafe called Cafe Lumiere.
 I was hungry, but wanted to have something light so I chose their simple Mediterranean Bowl.
 It was so good!
-When I came home I knew I wanted to recreate it for a light dinner and this Roasted Cauliflower Mediterranean Farro Salad is the result!
+When I came home I knew I wanted to recreate it for a light dinner and this is the result!